A Beginner’s Guide To The Mortgage Market: What It Is And How Affects Rates

 The Bottom Line

 The mortgage market consists of two parts: a primary and a secondary market.
-The primary market consists of lenders that originate mortgages for consumers, like Rocket Mortgage.
+The primary market consists of lenders that originate mortgages for consumers.
 The secondary market consists of mortgage investors like Fannie Mae, Freddie Mac, the FHA and so on.
 These institutions buy mortgages to provide liquidity for lenders to make additional loans.

 An MBS is a package of existing loans that investors can buy in order to benefit from the principal and interest payments.
 Many of these are backed by Fannie Mae, Freddie Mac or Ginnie Mae, the agency that’s responsible for backing government loans from entities like the FHA and VA.